 To configure ramp-up time, follow these steps:

-- In the Performance tab, click Create Test, Performance Test.
+1. On the Performance tab, click Create Test and Performance Test.

-- Move the Ramp up Time slider or enter the number of minutes in the box.
+3. Move the Ramp Up Time slider or enter the number of minutes in the box.

 To configure ramp-up steps, follow these steps:

-- In the Ramp up Steps box, enter the value or expand the drop-down menu to select a value.
+2. In the Ramp Up Steps box, enter the value or expand the drop-down menu to select a value.

-- A value of 5 delivers 20% of the peak users at the start and reaches 100% at the start of the 5th step:
+• A value of 5 delivers 20% of the peak users at the start and reaches 100% at the start of the 5th step:ramp up 5

 Tip: For advanced real-time scenarios such as increasing users, adding load, or ramping down users at a certain point during or in between execution, use the Ultimate Thread Group in JMeter and adjust parameters dynamically.
-For details, see How to Change JMeter´s Load During Runtime.
+For details, see JMeter Load Testing: Advanced Step-By-Step Guide.

 Limit Requests per Second (RPS)

-- In the Limit RPS box, enter the value or expand the drop-down menu to select a value.
+2. In the Limit RPS box, type or select a value.

 When you use this setting, you will see a Change RPS button on your live test reports and can make changes during the test.